- ACID consistency

 - Data node

 Databases are containers for data with access control.
-In FaunaDB’s multi-tenant system, databases can be hierarchical, with multiple child databases nested within parent databases, each with their own permissions and security settings.
+In Fauna’s multi-tenant system, databases can be hierarchical, with multiple child databases nested within parent databases, each with their own permissions and security settings.

 A directive is a GraphQL feature that provides dynamic control over the execution of a query.